Darcyddx/Video-Action-Recognition/README.md

 ### 🔥🔥🔥[The Journey of Action Recognition](https://leiwangr.github.io/files/xi-ar.pdf)✈️

-> 👋👋👋 A collection of papers and resources related to Large Language Models in video domain🎞️.
+> 👋👋👋 A collection of methods and datasets in the journey of action recognition.
 >
 > 📌 More details please refer to our [paper](https://leiwangr.github.io/files/xi-ar.pdf).
 >